 A-Tier Classes and Specializations

-These are the strong DPS specializations for the beginning of TBC Classic.
+These are the strong DPS specializations for the end of TBC Classic.
 These are the DPS specializations that you will always see at least one of, but it will still be common to see multiple of each as well.

 While Beast Mastery Hunters will do more damage, every raid will always want a single Survival Hunter for their debuff, Expose Weakness.
 This debuff is extremely valuable for all Physical DPS in your group, and only gets better as you get more Agility.
 However, even setting aside this one debuff, Survival Hunters are still excellent damage dealers in their own right.
 While not quite pumping out the same numbers as Beast Mastery, they still are top-tier ranged DPS and would be highly sought after if Hunters did not have the option to go Beast Mastery instead.